September 2024

 MARKET COMMENTARY

-Daily technical indicators of BMC prices indicated strong buying pressure based on the daily and weekly moving averages.
-The technical oscillators indicated daily short-term selling market conditions and neutral long-term conditions.
-Using historical volatility, the price from the prior month’s close could range between $50,665 to $72,455 ($21,800) in the next 31 days.
-Weekly support ($38,862 to $41,473) or resistance ($63,430 to $68,898) areas could be considered by investors or traders in planning their entries or exits based on their trading strategies.
+Daily technical indicators of BMC prices indicated strong buying price action for daily and weekly moving averages.
+The technical oscillators indicated mostly favorable buying market conditions.
+Historical volatility indicated that the price from the prior month’s close could range between $49,802 to $77,767 ($27,964) in the next 36 days.
+Investors or traders could consider the weekly support area ($55,445 to $59,025) or resistance area ($64,005 to $70,285) in planning their entries or exits based on their trading strategies.

 Source: TradingView | Events Source: FXStreet | Conditions Table: using daily SMA (10, 20, 30,50, 100, 200), EMA (10, 20, 30,50, 100, 200), Ichimoku Cloud (9, 26, 52), VWMA (20), HullMA (9), RSI (14), Stochastic (14, 3, 3), CCI (20), ADX (14, 14), Awesome Oscillator, Momentum (10), MACD (12, 26, 9), Stochastic RSI (3, 3, 14, 14), Williams %R (14), Bulls and Bears Power and Ultimate Oscillator (7,14,28) | Statistical Ranges: projecting daily Historical Volatility (21, 42, 63) | Support & Resistance Levels: using AutoUFOs® (0.5) applied to daily, weekly and monthly timeframes (plotted as dotted lines that represent relevant support and resistance price zones colored as follows: red = resistance levels & green = support levels)